solariimeow/paused-automations-monitoring/README.md

-# Paused Automation Notification with Cloud Page
+# Paused Automation Notification with CloudPage

 ## Use Case
 Imagine you are working on an automation task that requires pausing at certain points.
 However, due to distractions or other responsibilities, you forget to reactivate the automation after resuming your tasks.
 As a result, the automation remains inactive and continues to go unnoticed for an extended period of time.
 This lack of activity adversely affects the integrity of your data, causing delays and potential errors in your workflow.